ttkorhonen/e3pages/docs/quickstart/2_sample_ioc.md

 starting your IOC. (where the easiest option is to just write `export IOCNAME=yourIocName` prior to starting the IOC).

-There should preferably also be a `README.md` documenting the controlled system(s), the host machine (if the IOC is running in a lab), and any other relevant information useful for future IOC maintainers.
-The IOC should be version controlled in the proper [subgroup](https://gitlab.esss.lu.se/ioc).

 Thus you may end up with something like the following:

 ### Directory